This classic Strawberry Rhubarb Pie recipe highlights the magical balance of sweet and tart flavors, all baked in a flaky, buttery pie crust.

 - Make sure the let the tapioca granules sit with the juices of the rhubarb and strawberry to let them hydrate!
 Stir up your filling a few times while it is sitting to make sure all of the granules are evenly hydrated.

-- A wide lattice isn't a good idea for this pie.
-Exposed tapioca granules can harden from the heat so make sure if you are doing a lattice or other decorative pie design that you aren't leaving too much open exposed spaces.
+- A wide open lattice isn't a good idea for this pie.
+Exposed tapioca granules can harden from the heat, so make sure if you are doing a lattice or other decorative pie design that you aren't leaving too many exposed spaces.

 - Do not use tapioca pearls in exchange for quick cooking tapioca.

-This Ginger Strawberry Rhubarb Pie is best dessert to make in the magical period of time in late spring when rhubarb season overlaps with strawberry season.
-This pie is perfectly balanced with the sweetness from the strawberries, the tartness from the rhubarb and the subtle nuance from the ginger and orange.
+This Strawberry Rhubarb Pie is the best dessert to make in the magical period of time in late spring when rhubarb season overlaps with strawberry season.
+This pie is perfectly balanced with sweetness from the strawberries, tartness from the rhubarb, and subtle citrus nuance from an orange.

 - Prep Time: 00:30